‘Health and affordability’: Tyson confident that APAC protein demand will continue to grow

 Tyson specialises in various forms of prepackaged poultry products from whole grilled chickens to nuggets as well as its most recent venture into plant-based snacking items with its First Pride range.

-“We can definitely say that protein as a category has become pretty well-established and developing in this part of the world and consumers are now well-aware of its importance so it is certainly not going away,” Tyson spokesperson and previous VP Commercial APAC Lee Yeong Sheng told FoodNavigator-Asia.
+“Protein as a category is well-established in this part of the world, and consumers are now even more well-aware of its importance so it is certainly not going away,” Tyson spokeswoman Sasiporn Mewongukote told FoodNavigator-Asia.

-“Over the past couple of years we obviously saw plant-based picking up, but over and above this category we actually saw a lot of interest from consumers in healthier products.
+“Over the past couple of years we obviously saw plant-based picking up, and over and above this category we also saw a lot of interest from consumers in healthier products.

 “So plant-based products are a part of this of course, but this demand has also had a major impact on our animal-based products where there has been an accelerated increased demand in roasted, grilled and even steamed products across the region.